blpalmisano/blpalmisano/README.md

 🚀 Always eager to learn new technologies and improve my skills

 🎓 **St. Johns University** - Master’s of Science in Analytics, GPA:4.0/4.0
-🧠 **Massachusetts Institute of Technology** - AI, Data Science & Machine Learning, Ranked #3 Cohort Leaderboard, Grade:99.33%
+🧠 **Massachusetts Institute of Technology** - AI, Data Science & Machine Learning, Ranked #3 Cohort, Grade:99.33%

 ## Languages and Tools...